 At independent nursery your child will develop their creativity, curiosity and make friends that will be with them throughout their school career, as well as giving them a solid foundation on which to thrive.

-We spoke to Kirsten Lancashire, whose son Thomas attended George Watson’s College nursery and is now inPrimary 2 at the school.
+We spoke to Kirsten Lancashire, whose son Thomas attended George Watson’s College nursery.
 Kirsten spoke to us about her experience with an independent school nursery and how she knew it was the right environment to prepare Thomas on his journey through education.

 What was your perception of independent nursery before sending your child there?